Changing your name on your student record

 Use of a preferred or chosen first name

-Places where UBC uses a student’s preferred name
+Below are places where UBC uses a student’s preferred name:

 • Class lists